cyberconnecthq/cyberconnect-docs/docs/Apis/connect.md

 # Connect & Disconnect

-The JavaScript library provides two primary functions, **connect** and **disconnect**.
-The library encapsulates the complex authentication logic (authenticate to Ceramic Network) into easy-to-use functions.
-The source code can be found [here](https://github.com/cyberconnecthq/js-cyberconnect).

 ## User Flow

 In general, there are two steps needed from users to write connection data.